tateg/utilities/README.md

-# utilities
+# Linux Utilities & Scripts
-Collection of Linux utilities and scripts for setting up nodes.
+A collection of Linux utilities and scripts for setting up various types of nodes.